-The CPI increases after shocks in the private sector credit or the wheat support price equation.
-We calculate impulse response functions based on generalized 1standard deviation impulses [Pesaran and Shin (1998)].
-In response to an innovation in private sector credit or the wheat support price, CPI initially falls (akin to the price puzzle), but then increases after 2-4 months (Figure 4).
-17 The impact of an impulse to private sector credit is more pronounced than the impact of an impulse to the wheat support price.
+Figure 3.
+Pakistan: The Cointegrating Vector - CPI and Private Sector Credit impulses (Pesaran and Shin, 1998).
+In response to an innovation in private sector credit or the wheat support price, the CPI initially falls (akin to the price puzzle), but then increases after 2-4 months (Figure 4).
+The impact of an impulse to private sector credit is more pronounced than the impact of an impulse to the wheat support price.